F-I-D-O/Manuals/manuals/Programming/Database/PostgreSQL Manual.md

 - [`xpath(<path>, <text>, <namespace bindings>)`](https://www.postgresql.org/docs/current/functions-xml.html#FUNCTIONS-XML-PROCESSING-XPATH): returns an array of XML nodes that match the given `<path>` evaluated on the given `<text>`.

+Besides functions, there is a powerful [`XMLTABLE` expression](#xmltable) that can be used to extract tabular data from XML documents.

 ## Handling XML namespaces
 All XML methods in PostgreSQL require the namespace bindings to be specified, as per the XPath standard.
 The only exception is when work with XML documents that do not use namespaces.